4 minute read

 - Instead of focusing on sales, focus on traffic

-- Move more of your focus to organic SEO and away from paid campaigns
+- Move more of your investment to organic SEO and away from PPC campaigns

 Do not dive in by spending all of your marketing dollars on paid ads.
 You should carefully consider your goals and weigh the benefits of paid ads versus organic SEO to see which method would be most beneficial to your business during the new social distancing era.